Maverix Havik 15 All Court

 Who It’s Not For

-This paddle may not suit beginners seeking maximum forgiveness or players who thrive on raw power and pop above all else.
-If you want a lightning-fast, ultra-poppy paddle, you might prefer a more aggressive 14mm option.
+This paddle may not suit beginners seeking maximum forgiveness, players who want effortless put-away power without supplying pace, or players who thrive on lightning-fast hands above all else.
+If you want an ultra-poppy, quick-whipping paddle, you might prefer a more aggressive 14mm option.

 Comparable Paddles

-If you are shopping in this category, you might also consider:
+If you’re already cross-shopping in this neighborhood, you might also consider:

 Maverix Havik 15 All Court Q&A